aftrmarket/aftr-contracts/README.md

 # The AFTR Protocol Contract

 The AFTR state follows common practices established by early SmartWeave contracts such as CommunityXYZ.
-We call treasuries created using the protocol, AFTR vehicles.
+We call groups of assets or treasuries created using the protocol, AFTR vehicles.
 A vehicle's state is as follows:

 ```typescript
 {